 - Advising Titan Petrochemicals Group as a creditor in relation to the winding-up of China Ocean Industry Group Limited, a Bermuda incorporated, Hong Kong- listed company.

 Focused almost exclusively on restructuring work within the aviation sector, Pillsbury Winthrop Shaw Pittman LLP continues to pick up a significant and growing amount of mandates from banks and lessors in distressed situations on the commercial airline front, as well as for owners in the private jet space.
-Praised for his 'ability to think-outside-the-box', Eugene Yeung has galvanised the team since his arrival from Eversheds Sutherland in 2018 and along with overarching asset finance team head Paul Jebely, benefits from the ability to advise on US law, therefore adding a degree of flexibility and optionality to clients in the sector regarding Chapter 11 protection.
+Asset finance team head Paul Jebely is the main contact.

 ‘The team provides flexible and practical solutions.’

 ‘The team is responsive, customer-focused, and liaises extremely well with all stakeholders.
 The quality of work is first class and I would recommend them to any aircraft lessor.’